-These museum skills workshops in Collection Management, Preventive Conservation, Disaster Preparedness and Significance Assessment are FREE to attend.
+These museum skills workshops in Collection Management, Preventive Conservation, Disaster Preparedness and Significance Assessment were FREE to attend.

 Sunday 6 September 2020